 The Positive Support Community of Practice is a community of practice dedicated to the transition from punitive and aversive practices to positive supports.
 Its mission is to offer training and technical assistance to teams operating under the standards of Minn.
 Stat. chapter 245D.
 Facilitated by DHS, meetings include:

 Opportunities to receive technical assistance

 Training opportunities from experts

 Updates on Minnesota's efforts to reduce punitive practices

 Contributors to the community of practice include experts, people receiving services, providers, case managers, advocates and family members of people with disabilities.

-Here is a list of providers and resources that can help your organization make the switch to positive supports.
-The list includes providers that offer training to you and your staff, help with creating Positive Support Transition Plans and online training opportunities, including the recently available College of Direct Supports training topics.
+DHS has a list of providers and resources that can help your organization make the switch to positive supports.
+The College of Direct Supports training topics list includes providers that offer training to you and your staff, help with creating Positive Support Transition Plans and online training opportunities.

 DHS created the Positive Support Community of Practice to offer training and help to providers licensed under Minn.
 Stat. chapter 245D transition to the new regulation and away from the use of punitive practices.
 Minn.
 Stat. chapter 245D went into effect on Jan 1, 2014, and was created to meet a number of state and federal mandates.
 More information is available on the history of Waiver Provider Standards initiative and the Rule 40 Modernization process.